agrawalanuj18/Java_Programming/README.md

 	- Java works on different platforms (Windows, Mac, Linux, Raspberry Pi, etc.)

-	- It is one of the most popular programming language in the world

 	- It is open-source and free

-	- It is secure, fast and powerful

 	- It has a huge community support (tens of millions of developers)